jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5b.md

 On the contrary, man pays regard to merit and demerit only.

 He would try to:
-render the state of every virtue precisely proportional to that degree of love and esteem, and render the state of every vice proportional to that degree of contempt and abhorrence he conceives for it.
+- render the state of every virtue precisely proportional to that degree of love and esteem, and
+- render the state of every vice proportional to that degree of contempt and abhorrence he conceives for it.

 The rules which Nature follows are fit for her.
 Those which man follows are fit for him.

-But both are calculated to promote the same great end: the order of the world, and the perfection and happiness of human nature.
+But both are calculated to promote the same great end:
+- the order of the world, and
+- the perfection and happiness of human nature.

 Humans should always make a moral effort to correc the mistakes of Nature which disregards merit and demerit

-109 Man is thus employed to change that distribution of things which natural events would make if left to themselves.
+{{< s v="109" >}} Man is thus employed to change that distribution of things which natural events would make if left to themselves.

 Like the gods of the poets, he is perpetually extraordinarily interposing:
 - in favour of virtue, and